Nefta11/Nefta11/README.md

         in the field of Multiplatform Software Development as part of my Information Technology degree.
 My goal is to master the skills necessary to create innovative and robust solutions.
-        I'm immersed in studying and practicing various technologies, including:
+        I'm immersed in studying and practicing various technologies.
     </h3>
     <h1 align="left">💻 Languages and Tools I'm Familiar With</h1>
     <img src="https://img.shields.io/badge/Adobe%20XD-FF61F6?logo=adobexd&logoColor=fff&style=plastic"